Where To Find This Example

 EM Extraction with AXIEM

-Instead of using EM Switch Views, you can also use EM Extraction to toggle between circuit models, and EM simulation results.
+You can also use EM Extraction to toggle between circuit models, and EM simulation results.

-This project has been also configured to use EM Extraction to simulate the entire desing using AXIEM.
+This project has been also configured to use EM Extraction to simulate the entire design using AXIEM.
 Please see the Help for extraction setup details as this example will focus on the results rather than the setup details.
 To see AXIEM simulate the metal, enable the EXTRACT block on the "Linear_Test_Bench" schematic.
 Alternatively, you can enable the EXTRACT blocks in the individual matching network schematics to see the effects of EM simulation of just those sections.

 Geometry Simplification rules are used in this project to transform layout from shapes needed for manufacturing (what is taped out) to shapes that are most efficient for EM simulation.
 To see this, enable one of the extract blocks, right click on the extract block and select Add Extraction.
 This will generate an EM document in the project, then right click on the EM document and select Preview Geometry to see the simplified shapes in the layout.
 Pay close attention to how the air bridge shapes for inductors or capacitors are done and what the bond pads and vias look like.
 These rules are setup in the STACKUP element in the Global Definitions window.